 - Doctorate Degree: $50,000+

 Outside activities will enrich your education in Food Science.
 Join the Food Science Club, an active student-run organization.
 Participate in undergraduate research projects, investigate novel control of foodborne illness, study bacterial genetics, help purify natural plant chemicals that benefit health, or assist in optimizing a food process.

 Consider a summer internship with the food industry your sophomore and/or junior years.
 You might work to develop a new food product, quality assurance tests, or evaluate food samples using chemical, physical and sensory techniques.

 Numerous scholarships are available through the Department of Food Science.
 Contact the Department for information on professional and industry scholarships.
 Scholarships and loans are also available to qualified students in the College of Agricultural and Life Sciences.
-University-wide scholarships, loans and employment information are available at the Office of Student Financial Services, 432 N. Murray Street, Madison, WI 53706.
+University-wide scholarships, loans and employment information are available at the Office of Student Financial Aid, 333 E Campus Mall #9071, Madison, WI 53715-1382.

 For more information contact the Department of Food Science:

 - 103 Babcock Hall | 1605 Linden Drive | Madison, WI 53706

 Prospective Student Services: College of Agricultural and Life Sciences Office of Academic Affairs

 The University of Wisconsin-Madison is an AA/EEO institution.
 University policies create additional protection that prohibits harassment on the basis of cultural background and ethnicity.
 Inquires concerning these policies may be directed to the appropriate campus admitting or employing unit or to the Equity and Diversity Resource Center, 179-A, Bascom Hall, (608) 263-2378, TTY (608) 263-2473.